MarsiliFrancoDavid/robot-world/README.md

 `docker-compose run web rake exec_robot:generate_business_statistics` Will generate the data for the execs robots to be happy.

-All of the above tasks, except for `docker-compose run web rake db:seed` and `docker-compose run web rake exec_robot:generate_business_statistics` will run in a loop with a fixed given time so you don't have to worry about re-running them.

-The two reasons why I separated the tasks and didn't include them in a single one are because 1-If you run them in a single command you will have only a single console output and that can be very confusing to follow and 2-I didn't find a gem that took in consideration the period until when I wanted the task to start looping, so that produced some undesired outputs that didn't really described anything useful about the processes.

 If in any moment you want to access the rails console to make some tests, just type

     docker-compose run web rails c

 ## The Data Structure